bao-jerry/HoL-Automaton/README.md

 - The width and height of the grid are even so the checkerboard pattern joins correctly at the wrapped edges.

 ## Emergent behaviors:
+### Self-healing:
-- **Self-healing:** Starting from almost any random initial distribution of black cells (e.g. 1% black cells, 50% black cells, 99% black cells, etc.), the grid will eventually converge to 30.0% black cells.
+Starting from almost any random initial distribution of black cells (e.g. 1% black cells, 50% black cells, 99% black cells, etc.), the grid will eventually converge to ~30.0% black cells.
 Moreover, the 30.0% convergence was observed to hold across different grid dimensions and random seeds.

+Note that for finite grids, the automaton will eventually cycle, so grids of different dimensions will obviously have tiny differences in their measured convergence limits due to finite sequence lengths.
+Based on my experimentation, my conjecture is that as the width and length of the grids approach infinity, there is a universal convergence limit near 30.0%.

+### The anomaly:
-- **The anomaly:** The 30.0% number cannot be accounted for by standard probabilistic modeling, which instead predicts a proportion of 29.3%—a consistent percentage point anomaly of +0.7 pp which is unexplained by one-off measurement error (30.0% holds consistently across different random seeds and grid dimensions).
+The 30.0% number cannot be accounted for by standard probabilistic modeling, which instead predicts a proportion of 29.3%—a consistent percentage point anomaly of +0.7 pp which is unexplained by one-off measurement error (30.0% holds consistently across different random seeds and grid dimensions).
 See below for the 29.3% figure derivation.

+Since this is a deterministic automaton rather than a random process, it is clear that a probabilistic model is only an approximation of the real process.
+But then the question is - how do we derive the ~30.0% convergence limit?

 ## Probabilistic Modeling:
 Here, I'll derive the 29.3% figure via an idealized probabilistic model of the HoL automaton.
 We make the following assumptions: